Model United Nations

 Security Council Crisis Escalation on the Korean Peninsula May 22, 1:00-4:45pm May 22, 1:00-4:45pm May 22, 1:00-4:45pm May 22, 1:00-4:45pm

 Background guides are now available.
 For the four committees on May 22 and 23, students will receive their country assignments the day after registration closes for the National Championships (i.e. on May 6, 2026) so that students who register earlier are not at an advantage.
-For the Surprise Committees, registration will run through 6:30pm on May 23, and country assignments will then be assigned at 7:00pm with background guides and the topics then also being available at that time.
+For the Surprise Committees, registration will run through 9:00pm on May 23, and country assignments will be assigned beginning at 8:00pm.

 None of the committees have any field cap for any age division, but if over 25-30 countries (at IAC’s discretion) are going to be represented within a committee within an age division, we will open a second (or potentially third or fourth) committee room for that committee within that division.
 On the other hand, if fewer than 10 students/teams sign up for a committee within an age division, certain age divisions may be combined for a topic to create a critical mass of delegations.
 However, awards would still be given out proportionally on a grade by grade basis within each committee, so this would not put any students at a disadvantage for qualifying for the playoff committees.